[FROM KOREA TO KYIV] 'War's nearing an end but peace talk with Putin will never happen'

 According to Ponomarenko, millions of hectares of protected area have been impacted by shelling and war-related pollution, and much of Ukraine’s agricultural land, which contains a quarter of the world’s most fertile black "chernozem" soil, has been littered with mines and unexploded ordinances during the fighting.

-Ponomarenko said the estimated cost of replacing Ukraine's damaged infrastructure reached approximately $140 billion by the end of 2022.
+Ponomarenko said the estimated cost of replacing Ukraine's damaged infrastructure extended to approximately $140 billion by the end of 2022.

 Poland’s role